 “Our goal should be to start with basic information skills: the ability to search effectively, to evaluate the results of a search, and to share discovered solutions.”

 Personally, I am totally on board with what he has put together.
 The concepts he has drawn together are not new to me, but it is great to see them all in one place.
-As a fan of curating and sharing, I strongly recommend my educator friends read this book.
+As a fan of curating and sharing, I strongly recommend my educator friends read Revolutionize Learning & Development.
 I am walking away with a number of useful ideas, and I am sure you will also.